 The Chicago Tribune captured the crowning moment of Bill's baseball life: "The Babe jumped to his feet and was the first to shake hands with Hornsby.
 Aleck made a break for the dugout to get away as quickly as possible.
 Two of his own mates hugged him as they ran and Bill Killefer, his pal of the old days, was seen running after him as he never had run before."

 The glory and euphoria experienced by Killefer and Hornsby didn't last long.
-Hornsby was fired after the season, and Killefer was offered the job on two occasions.
+Hornsby and the Cardinals could not agree on a new contract and he was traded after the season, and Killefer was offered the job on two occasions.
 Out of loyalty to his old friend, Bill turned down the offers, obtained his release, and signed a contract in mid-December to coach the St. Louis Browns.

 Bill Killefer served as a coach for the St. Louis Browns under manager Dan Howley from 1927-1929.
 Killefer was Howley's right-hand man during the season, working with the pitchers and catchers and coaching on the base paths.